 Lobster roll, oysters, littlenecks and fried clams from Neptune Oyster

 – For good ol’ New England seafood, there’s the fisherman shack James Hook where you can grab a roll to-go or Yankee Lobster Co (right by Harpoon Brewery), both of which are a bit toursity.
-Alive & Kickin Lobster is a no-frills seafood “garage” in Cambridge with whole lobsters, steamers, and simple, yummy lobster sandwiches at a reasonable price, and Tony’s Clam Shop in Quincy has rolls, fried seafood & steamers right by the water.
+Alive & Kickin Lobster is a no-frills seafood “garage” in Cambridge with whole lobsters, steamers, and simple, yummy lobster sandwiches (on toasted scali bread not rolls), and Tony’s Clam Shop in Quincy has rolls, fried seafood & steamers right by the water.
 If you haven’t had steamer clams before, they are so big & tasty when in-season…our out-of-town visitors can never get enough!
 Neptune Oyster is the most hyped spot for lobster rolls and seafood – their food is always yummy and I like the ambiance, but it’s a small spot and a wait could easily set you back ~ 3 hours unless you line up before they open.

 Lobby rolls, steamers, and fried shrimp from Tony’s Clam Shop